The Moon Tarot Card Meanings (Upright/Reversed Interpretations)

 They represent the polarities between good and bad, wild and tame, conscious and unconscious, dark and light.
 The path leading off from the two animals goes towards the middle point of the card; between the two towers.
 The Moon card is about finding the middle ground when walking the fine line between these dualities.

-In the Rider-Waite-Smith tarot deck, the Moon card depicts a full moon with the face of a woman in the night sky, with two large grey towers on either side.
+The artworks from the Rider-Waite-Smith tarot deck contain deeper esoteric meanings that tarotists love to decipher.
+The illustration of the Moon card depicts a full moon with the face of a woman in the night sky, with two large grey towers on either side.
 In the foreground, there is a body of water from which a crayfish emerges.
 A wolf and a dog are also present, howling at the moon whilst standing on two separate sides of a central path.

 The symbolism in this card is thought to represent the duality of human nature, with the light of the moon shining down on both the good and evil that exists within us.